 Encourage developers to preserve historic structures and adapt them to fit modern day needs while preserving their unique character.
-Use this strategy for residential, commercial, industrial, and warehouse buildings..
+Use this strategy for residential, commercial, industrial, and warehouse buildings.
+Other communities have used this strategy to preserve unique historical structures built for uses no longer in demand, such as old tobacco warehouses.